cwmccurdy/quantumGrid/docs/readme.rst

 for solving the Schrödinger equation and simple scattering problems, we wanted to go open source and provide this numerical tool for others in the name of science!

-For time propagation, we recommend using Intel optimized libraries.
-Using the Crank-Nicolson propagator does enforce unitarity but is relatively slow.
-This link walks through the setup:

 Contributors ✨
 ===============